Social Network For Security Executives: Network, Learn & Collaborate

 [Posted on Behalf of Gary Hayslip CISO Softbank Investment advisor]

 Over the years in my career, I have heard some variation of this question from many of my peers.
-Usually, the discussion starts over a cold beverage as we catch up and discuss how our current roles and the companies we work for have issues, note to the reader everyone has issues, and that leads to the inevitable “now what, is there something else?”
-Basically, they have worked hard to achieve their current CISO role, having worked through many different positions, projects, companies, etc. and after all of that time, they start to question themselves.
+Usually, the discussion starts over a cold beverage as we catch up and discuss how our current roles and the companies we work for have issues.
+Note to the reader everyone has issues, which leads to the inevitable “now what is there something else?”
+Basically, they have worked hard to achieve their current CISO role, having worked through many different positions, projects, companies, etc. After all of that time, they start to question themselves.
 They have made it to the supposed top of their profession and find that it isn’t what they thought it was going to be, or they have served as a CISO multiple times and find they are facing burnout and asking themselves if its time to make a change and what does that look like?

-To be honest, I am one of those CISOs looking back over my years of experience and wondering whats next?
+I am one of those CISOs looking back over my years of experience and wondering whats next?
 I continue to enjoy leading teams and building security programs for my organization.
-However, in speaking with other executives and professionals in our community, I find I am fascinated by the new opportunities we seem to create for ourselves daily in the cybersecurity field.
-It's these discussions with fellow security professionals that motivated me to write this article and list some of the opportunities I see out there, so all of us understand we are not at an end but a possible beginning.
+However, in speaking with other executives and professionals in our community, I am fascinated by the new opportunities we seem to create daily in the cybersecurity field.
+These discussions with fellow security professionals motivated me to write this article and list some of the opportunities I see out there, so all of us understand we are not at an end but a possible beginning.

-CIO – Chief Information Officer, I can just hear many of my CISO friends laughing at me as I make this suggestion but give me a second to spell out why this may be a new role for a security professional.
+CIO – Chief Information Officer, I can hear many of my CISO friends laughing at me as I make this suggestion but give me a second to spell out why this may be a new security professional role.
 I have known CISOs who have stepped into the CIO role, many of us work closely with CIOs, and though we have different technology stacks and different agendas, I believe if a CISO wanted a change of pace, they could make the switch.
-From someone who has been a CIO in the past, I would caution, though, that if you take this route, you should understand your view of the business will shift.
+From someone who has been a CIO in the past, I would caution that you should understand your view of the business will shift if you take this route.
 Your new role will focus on delivering enterprise IT services, so you will lead the efforts to architect and provide exceptional IT services to employees.
 That takes a lot of work, and it means you are focused on daily service delivery, so think about it.

 CTO – Chief Technology Officer, I have known some CISOs who came from software development or network engineering backgrounds who, after several roles as a CISO, transitioned into more of an enterprise technical role for their business.
-These peers where CISOs who worked internal security and also worked with product teams and were familiar with research and development, so making the switch was a good fit for them.
-This option, I think, fits CISOs with an engineering and product development background, and I believe to be an excellent opportunity for the CISO, who is a hacker and engineer at heart.
+These peers where CISOs worked internal security and worked with product teams were familiar with research and development, so making the switch was a good fit for them.
+I think this option fits CISOs with an engineering and product development background, and I believe to be an excellent opportunity for the CISO, who is a hacker and engineer at heart.

 CRO – Chief Risk Officer, I have known CISO s whose role at an organization evolved into this one over time.
-Of course, it was because of the business needs of their company, and they had a background in risk management and had probably been an auditor or consultant in a previous role.
-This opportunity again is a role like CTO that I think is open to CISOs who have specific experience and skillsets in risk management and audit.
-I believe it can be a proper fit for the right CISO that could provide new opportunities, especially with the new regulations and compliance requirements many businesses are facing today.
+Of course, it was because of their company's business needs, and they had a background in risk management and had probably been an auditor or consultant in a previous role.
+Again, this opportunity is a role like CTO that I think is open to CISOs who have specific experience and skillsets in risk management and audit.
+I believe it can be a proper fit for the right CISO that could provide new opportunities, especially with the new regulations and compliance requirements many businesses face today.

 CPO – Chief Privacy Officer, I have held this role multiple times while also being a CISO.
-I think it is one that will continue to mature and stand on its own due to many of the new laws and regulations on data privacy.
-I have found CISOs fall into this role pretty easily because we typically manage the security controls that protect data, and we are intimately involved with the governance process of accounts/access management.
-I have also found many CISOs help with business data governance initiatives, which again leads them to work with regulations and compliance rules involving privacy.
+I think it will continue to mature and stand on its own due to many of the new laws and regulations on data privacy.
+I have found CISOs fall into this role pretty easily because we typically manage the security controls that protect data.
+We are intimately involved with the governance process of accounts/access management.
+I have also found much CISOs help with business data governance initiatives, leading them to work with regulations and compliance rules involving privacy.
 So the CPO role could be an excellent opportunity for a CISO who may want to continue doing some security but cross over into the privacy field.
-This move would allow them to continue serving the business in an important role but not have to manage the care of feeding of a security program.
+This move would allow them to continue serving the business in an important role but not manage to feed a security program.

-CSO/CISO Strategist – this is an exciting opportunity that I have seen several friends transition into working for larger businesses or organizations.
+CSO/CISO Strategist – this is an exciting opportunity for several friends to transition into working for larger businesses or organizations.
 Kind of like being a senior security executive who is there to advise product, marketing, legal, and compliance teams.
 In essence, it is taking all of the knowledge and experience you have gained over the years as a CISO and helping your company plan and execute various projects and initiatives that may have some security/risk issues.
-I have also seen this position used by larger organizations to advise and assist their client companies or their board of directors as well, so for a senior CISO, this may be a good transition into something new with possible opportunities for growth.
+I have also seen this position used by larger organizations to advise and assist their client companies or their board of directors.
+For a senior CISO, this may be a good transition into something new with possible growth opportunities.

-Consultant – similar to the vCISO position, this is a job where the CISO could take a break from leading teams and building security programs and work as an advisor to clients.
-How this can be different from the vCISO position is you can be a consultant on other things besides being a CISO like Cloud Security, Leadership, Smart Cities, Running Red Teams, etc. Your experience and your imagination honestly are the only limits to the options you have here.
-I worked as a consultant last year as I transitioned between Webroot to SoftBank and found it to be rewarding.
+Consultant – similar to the vCISO position, this is a job where the CISO could break from leading teams, build security programs, and work as an advisor to clients.
+This can be different from the vCISO position because you can be a consultant on other things besides being a CISO like Cloud Security, Leadership, Smart Cities, Running Red Teams, etc. Your experience and your imagination honestly are the only limits to the options you have here.
+I worked as a consultant last year as I transitioned between Webroot to SoftBank and found it rewarding.
 I helped several local CISOs in building their strategic plans and helped conduct several risk assessments.
 Word to the wise, if looking to be a consultant, you need to manage your time effectively, and you still need to keep yourself current on the latest technologies, threats, and services.

-Security Product Manager – this has become a role I have seen CISOs transition into, especially at cybersecurity product companies.
-I did something similar when I was at Webroot, as the company was being acquired; I was asked to work with the product teams and help develop a possible vCISO service.
+Security Product Manager has become a role I have seen CISOs transition into, especially at cybersecurity product companies.
+I did something similar when I was at Webroot, as the company was being acquired; I was asked to work with the product teams and develop a possible vCISO service.
 It was one of the first times I had stepped out of the CISO role to work with customers, and I found the opportunity to be intriguing.
-I have also seen other CISOs working at companies who were tasked to manage internal cybersecurity and help with the security of products their business was selling.
-I think this option is one that CISOs transition into who want to try something different after they have implemented a stable security program.
-That is the primary point I would make on doing this type of job; as a CISO, you should either fully step out of being CISO to focus on this new job, or if you plan to do it and internal security together don’t do it until your security program is mature.
+I have also seen other CISOs working at companies tasked to manage internal cybersecurity and help with the security of products their business was selling.
+I think this option is one that CISOs transition into who want to try something different after implementing a stable security program.
+That is the primary point I would make on doing this type of job; as a CISO, you should either fully step out of being CISO to focus on this new job, or if you plan to do it and internal security together doesn’t do it until your security program is mature.

 VC/Investment Consultant – recently, I have started to see more CISOs work with investment groups as a consultant.
-Either working with companies in the portfolio, making sure they were secure, and intellectual property is protected or providing insight into the due diligence process before an acquisition or an investment.
-I think what would make this job fun for a CISO is you get to help manage risk and provide security advice without having the stress of managing a security team or security program.
-Those CISOs whom I have seen fill this type of job are those who enjoy teaching and helping startups and have not only extensive security knowledge but knowledge of how businesses are managed and how cybersecurity can help them be innovative.
+Either working with companies in the portfolio, ensuring they were secure, and intellectual property is protected or providing insight into the due diligence process before an acquisition or an investment.
+What would make this job fun for a CISO is you get to help manage risk and provide security advice without stressing managing a security team or security program.
+Those CISOs I have seen fill this type of job are those who enjoy teaching and helping startups and have extensive security knowledge and how businesses are managed and how cybersecurity can help them be innovative.

 Industry Evangelist – we are down to our final opportunities, and this is one I have seen multiple peers in where they may support a CISO and work with the marketing, sales, or product teams.
-In this role, you would be expected to travel and talk about cybersecurity and also help grow the business's footprint in the community.
-I have also seen CISOs filling the evangelist role who visited customers answering their questions and bringing back their issues to the product and marketing teams to help improve the company.
-Be advised if looking at this type of role, you give up the stresses of being a CISO, but you will take on the burden of traveling and continually speaking to people about cybersecurity.
-If you are someone like me who loves technology and enjoys traveling well, this might be the new job for you; however, understand this type of position brings its own particular issues, so I would recommend speaking with a couple of evangelists first.
+In this role, you would be expected to travel and talk about cybersecurity and help grow its footprint in the community.
+I have also seen CISOs filling the evangelist role who visited customers answering their questions and bringing back their issues to the product and marketing teams to improve the company.
+Be advised if looking at this type of role gives up the stresses of being a CISO.
+Still, you will take on the burden of travelling and continually speaking to people about cybersecurity.
+If you are someone like me who loves technology and enjoys travelling well, this might be the new job for you; however, understand this type of position brings its own particular issues, so I would recommend speaking with a couple of evangelists first.

-Sabbatical – finally, in the end, maybe we decide to step out of the CISO role and just take a break.
+Sabbatical – finally, in the end, maybe we decide to step out of the CISO role and take a break.
 Perhaps we sit on the beach for a while or decide to take time off and write that book we have been talking about for years.
-I think what's important in this final opportunity as in all of the previous ones, we take a break and refocus on what's important to us, and then with a renewed energy, we get back involved with our community.
+What's important in this final opportunity is that we take a break and refocus on what's important to us in all of the previous ones.
+With renewed energy, we get back involved with our community.